dmitriy79/offence/README.md

-# Offensive notes and useful stuff :)

-Series of things used for Hack the Box
+# This is my repository for all things offensives

+## Notes
+## Scripts
+## Useful Commands
+## Useful Links

-Feel free to submit a push.
+Feel free to submit.

 - In the "scripts" folder, you will find useful scripts I've used.
-- In the install.sh script, it will pull down all sorts of tools and organize them on your desktop under the "installs" directory.
+- The setup.sh script installs and configures a Kali box with some of the tools I am comfortable using.
+They will all reside in the "/opt/arod/" directory.
 - In "useful-commands", you will find syntax that will help with certain actions you may want to do.
+I use these so often that I keep them there for quick reference.